 Generative and predictive models help teams scale what used to be hand-built.
 AI-powered chatbots can resolve queries with brand-safe answers, while still delivering a unique personal experience.

-Meanwhile enterprise landing pages can now automatically adapt to context (target source, segment, behaviour) without manual production of hundreds of variants.
+Meanwhile enterprise landing pages can now automatically adapt to context (target source, segment, behavior) without manual production of hundreds of variants.

 Use case